monochromegane/flagen/README.md

 ### Vim

-In your source which is opened Vim, you can insert the boilerplate.
+In your source which is being opened by Vim, you can insert the boilerplate.

 ```
 :r!flagen YOUR_TEMPLATE YOUR_COMMAND_LINE_OPTIONS...
 ```

 ### Your boilerplate tool

+Flagen provides generator as library.
+You can use it in your boilerplate tool in Go as the following,

 ```go
 	tmpl, err := flagen.NewTemplate(args[0])